cont-limno/bathymetry/data/README.md

 ### Contents

- * Each bathymetry surface (in `data/*_bathy` subfolders) is linked by name to a LAGOSUS ID based on NHD waterbodies.
+  * `bathymetry.zip`: each bathymetry surface is linked by name to a LAGOSUS (citation) ID based on NHD (USGS 2019) waterbodies.

- * `data/bathymetry.gpkg` contains a vector layer with information on the filename, coverage polygon, projection, raw data source file, and raw data source url of each bathymetry surface.
+  * `bathymetry_index.zip`: contains a vector layer with information on the filename, coverage polygon, projection, raw data source file, and raw data source url of each bathymetry surface.

+  * `depth_raw.zip`: contains the raw depth data from each original data provider.

- * `data/00_hypso/hypso.csv` contains normalized hypsography for each lake.
+  * `hypsography.csv`: contains normalized hypsography for each lake.

 ### References

 LAGOSUS-Locus

+USGS